 Powered loudspeakers have become lighter as well, with the introduction of digital switching power supplies that don’t use the heavy power transformer required to support a high wattage amplifier.
 Also, as efficiencies go up, smaller and lighter heat-syncs (metal cooling fins) are needed for the actual solid state amplifier component.
 It is now possible for a manufacturer to add an amplifier to a loudspeaker for only a few pounds penalty.

 Pattern control is how sound radiates into space.
 Any speaker can sound good on axis, but you really want a speaker that maintains its fidelity throughout its pattern.
 One of the most important items to consider is a loudspeaker’s coverage – what type of pattern control do you need to reach all of your seats – both left to right and front to back.
-Any coverage and placement could be another article in and of itself (oh wait, it was!
-See TFWM, May 2015.)
+Any coverage and placement could be another article in and of itself.
 Select a coverage pattern that covers your seating area, with as little as possible of the high frequency energy reflecting off of surrounding walls and hard surfaces, and with a minimal amount of overlap of coverage between loudspeakers.
 You will see loudspeaker coverage noted in degrees, such as 60 x 40, which means 60 degrees horizontal coverage (left to right) and 40 degrees vertical (up/down.)